Atletico pair Diego Costa & Arias test positive for coronavirus | Goal.com

 "For that reason, both players will not join the start of pre-season, scheduled to begin tomorrow, September 4 in the Ciudad Deportiva Wanda in Majadahonda, until they have completed the quarantine period."

-Arias, who has been linked with a transfer to Everton in recent weeks, spent part of his holidays following Atletico's elimination from the Champions League at the quarter final stage at the hands of RB Leipzig on the Balearic island of Ibiza, the destination also chosen by Paris Saint-Germain trio Neymar, Angel Di Maria and Leandro Paredes - all three of whom subsequently tested positive.
+Arias, who has been linked with a transfer to Everton in recent weeks, spent part of his holidays following Atletico's elimination from the Champions League at the quarter final stage at the hands of RB Leipzig on the Balearic island of Ibiza.

 Costa is also reportedly up for sale at the Wanda Metropolitano, with ex-Chelsea boss Jose Mourinho among those linked with the forward with an eye to a possible reunion with his former charge at Tottenham.